hong539/local_library_website/README.md

 python3 manage.py runserver

 #run with gunicorn
+#some test codes in misc
+gunicorn --workers=2 test_gunicorn01:app
 gunicorn --version

 #Warning: You'll need to run these commands every time your models change in a way that will affect the structure of the data that needs to be stored (including both addition and removal of whole models and individual fields).